I have been afflicted with a severe case of “long-haul” COVID for the last 10 months. This is my story.

 I have learned how to be still.
 I have discovered what it means to grieve with my full being.
 I have seen who I am without all that I do – and I have learned that I love that person.
 I have gotten a small glimpse at what people know when they are nearing the end of their life – how much tenderness, honestly, love, wisdom, gratitude, and humility exists– only when we are confronted with the fact that we all will die one day.

 These lessons are invaluable, and undoubtedly ones I will relearn and revisit for the remainder of my life.
-And for that reason, I would not change these past 10 months, and why this seemingly tragic story has a happy ending.
-The icing on this COVID-cake is that I am slowly starting to learn what I need to improve, and I am slowly starting to improve.
+And for that reason, I would not change these past 4 years, and why this seemingly tragic story has a happy ending.

 When we can be together with love and understanding, we are collectively better.